-Students who do not arrive on campus and register by the first day of scheduled classes per the academic calendar will pay a late registration fee of \$100.00.
+Students who do not register by the first day of scheduled classes per the academic calendar will pay a late registration fee of \$100.00.

 REFUND POLICY

 Students are responsible to notify PIU when officially withdrawing from any class.
 Refunds of all refundable fees (not room fees) - in the event a student withdraws from all classes - are determined from the official date of withdrawal as follows: